FDI in Bangladesh: Ultimate 2025 Legal Guide for Investors | LegalSeba LLP

 • Security printing and minting.

-• Forestation and mechanized extraction within reserved forest boundaries.
+• Forestation within reserved forest boundaries.

 Controlled Sectors (Prior Approval Required)

-Seventeen controlled sectors require prior clearance/permission from respective line ministries/authorities, including:
+17 controlled sectors require prior clearance, including:

-Part II: Market Entry Strategies & Company Incorporation Process
+Part II: Market Entry & Company Incorporation

-2.1 Choosing the Right Vehicle: A Comparative Analysis
+2.1 Choosing the Right Business Vehicle

 Liaison Office